 In honor of the late Yale Professor Robert Dahl, widely considered the greatest American political scientist of the Twentieth Century, the Institution for Social and Policy Studies at Yale (ISPS) launched the Dahl Research Scholars in 2015 - 2016 academic year.
 The program is for Yale College students committed to positively influencing American public policy through research.

-Selected Yale College students engage in policy-oriented academic research with leading scholars and graduate students affiliated with ISPS in a year-long research fellowship and academic mentorship opportunity.
+Selected Yale College students engage in policy-oriented academic research with leading scholars affiliated with ISPS in a year-long research fellowship and academic mentorship opportunity.
 In addition to a policy-relevant research assistant position, Dahl Scholars collaborate with their faculty mentors, and draw support from peer fellows, to complete public policy research projects proposed upon application for the program.

 Fellowship support is extended to a select number of Yale College students each academic year, chosen in a competitive application process in the fall.
 Dahl Scholars are chosen based upon credentials and compatibility with the research assistantships offered, including the relative merits of student research proposals, relevant past experiences and coursework, and faculty references or recommendations for the fellowship.

 The fellowship requires a commitment of approximately 8-10 hours of research assistance each week for the academic year.
 In addition, Dahl Scholars will be required to attend and prepare for 4-5 peer review meetings designed to support fellows in completion of their independent research projects over the fall and spring semesters.
 A stipend is provided.

 Please note the following:

 Participation for 2023 - 2024